marksibrahim/why-calculus-works/real_analysis.md

 > we can substitute \| \| with any norm

 The idea is that if we go out far enough in the sequence, the terms are very close to the limit value L.

+If we talk about the limit of a function, limit the inputs to be within $$\delta$$ of some input to achieve an output within $$\epsilon$$ of the desired limit.

 \[in progress...\]